 Licensing and Mitigation

-Works which will impact upon badgers may require a derogation licence to be obtained from the appropriate statutory body for nature conservation prior to the start of works.
+Works which will impact upon badgers may require a derogation licence to be obtained from the appropriate statutory body prior to the start of works.
 A mitigation licence permits operations which would otherwise constitute an offence and will only be approved if it includes a suitable mitigation plan and is completed by a suitably experienced ecologist.